 Want to learn how to grow garlic, but not sure where to start?
-This fall is a perfect time to start your first patch.
-It’s very easy to grow and pest free – you can even use it to make a pest deterrent spray.
+Growing garlic is easy, and it's usually pest free – you can even use it to make a pest deterrent spray.

 Can I Plant Garlic from the Store?

-Store garlic may be treated with sprouting inhibitors to increase shelf life, which could lead to the cloves rotting before they sprout.
+Store garlic may be treated with sprouting inhibitors to increase shelf life.
+If treated, cloves may rot before they sprout.
 Store garlic may also have been grown in a very different climate and may not be well adapted for your area.

 If you can't find garlic from a local friend or market gardener, or would like to try different varieties, check online or at your local garden center.

 What are the Different Types of Garlic?

 I grow a stiff neck type in my northeast Wisconsin garden.
 Southern Seed Exposure recommends stiffneck types for areas from Virginia northward.
 Best suited for zones 3-6, some 3-8.

 This is the type that can be braided, and these are also the types that are typically sold in the grocery store.
 They tend to produce larger yields than hardneck types, but may be less cold hardy.
 For zones 3-9.

 Elephant garlic (Allium ampeloprasum) is not really a garlic at all, but a type of leek.
 It has a few large cloves and mild flavor that some people like and others do not.
 My mom grew it once and said she wouldn't bother doing it again.

 Garlic is planted in fall, typically after first frost has hit but before the soil has frozen completely.
 I select my biggest garlic bulbs to replant each season.
 (Eat the smaller bulbs.)

-You planting area should get at least 5 hours of sun.
-Those in very warm areas may benefit from late afternoon shade.
-Soil pH should be neutral to slightly acidic (6-7).
-Work the planting area thoroughly, digging in some compost or well rotted manure (not fresh manure!), and sprinkling on a light layer of bone meal or other natural fertilizer.
 If your soil is very light and fluffy, you may be able to stuff the cloves right into the dirt with your bare hands.
-My preferred method is to dig trenches across the width of the bed, 6 inches apart and 2 – 3 inches deep.
+My preferred method is to dig trenches across the width of the bed.
 I then place individual cloves about six inches apart down the length of the row.
-Each clove will grow an entire new bulb.
-(You don’t replant a whole bulb in one spot, just single cloves.)
-Cover the bulbs with soil and gently tamp down the earth.

 In spring, you can pull back the mulch to warm the soil and speed growth, and top dress with more compost if you have some available.
 Little green shoots should start popping up around the same time that other spring bulbs make an appearance.

 Once the soil has warmed, I generally put some mulch back in place to keep weeds down and hold in moisture.
 Garlic doesn't need much watering unless it is very dry.
 Less water = more concentrated flavor.

 Southern Exposure Seed Exchange states: “For highest yields, remove the scape (or “seed stalk”) at the junction of the highest leaf as soon as the scape has uncoiled from its 360° turn.
 Each week the scape remains after this stage causes a yield reduction of approximately 5%.”

 You can also let the snipped scapes sit in an out of the way corner and the flower bulbils will mature into miniature garlic bulbs.
 I like to use these mini-cloves in pickling recipes, such as garlic dill pickles.

 If you wait until the tops are entirely brown, the papery covering of the bulbs will get thin and the bulbs are more likely to fall apart in storage instead of staying like nice, attractive bulbs.
 (Ask me how I know…) They still taste fine, they just don't look as nice.

 Loosen the dirt with a good garden fork and gently lift the bulbs from the ground.
 Unless your soil is really loose, just trying to pull the bulbs by the stems is likely to leave you with a bulb still in the ground and a handful of stem.
 (Not that I would ever do this…ahem…)

-How to Cure Garlic Bulbs
+Curing Garlic Bulbs

 How to Braid Garlic